 NOT NULL Column constraint

-constraint is a column-level constraint that will prevent the insertion/updation of a NULL
+The NOT NULL constraint is a column-level constraint that will prevent the insertion/updation of a NULL value in that column record.

-What is NULL
+What is NULL?

-is a value indicating that a value is not known or just not there.
+In SQLite, specifically, a NULL is a value indicating that a value is not known or just not there.

 NOTE: NULL is not equal to

-(zero), it's just cannot be compared to any value.
+''empty string,0or0.0(zero), it's just cannot be compared to any value.

-Some additional notes on the NOT NULL
+Some additional notes on the NOT NULL constraint:

 - If a column has a

-, and there is no provided value, it will fail the constraint (i.e. error out the query). - Only if any of the other constraint populate the column while inserting the
+NOT NULLconstraint, and it doesn't have any other constraint likeDEFAULT,GENERATED,PRIMARY KEY, orFOREIGN KEY, and there is no provided value, it will fail the constraint (i.e. error out the query). - Only if any of the other constraint populate the column while inserting the

-constraint will be satisfied.
+NOT NULLconstraint will be satisfied.

-So, to take a simple iterative example, let's take the users
+So, to take a simple iterative example, let's take the users table.

 CREATE TABLE users(